“You can be anything you want when you grow up! You might even be the President one day!”

 This decision is blatantly anti-immigrant, by design.
 Any person who considers themselves a patriotic American should be appalled by such a decision.
 It spits in the face of all America claims to represent as a nation, and is just another way of discouraging legal immigrants from coming to our country.

 The silence on this from Tennessee’s federal representatives is deafening.
 Even Phil Roe, the House Veterans’ Affairs chairman, has been completely mum on the subject.
 For all his standard crowing about all the “great things” he fights for on behalf of veterans, he seems to be prepared to let this decision go completely unchallenged.
+Ultimately, what matters most is not how high the country’s flag flies on the telescoping flagpole, but rather what you do for it.

 This is unacceptable.
 Phil, on behalf of every single active duty member and veteran in Tennessee, of which I am proud to count myself as one: step up to the plate on this.
 You can’t pretend to care about veterans or their families ever again if you do nothing to push for a reversal on this policy.
 You’re an embarrassment to your seat, your post on the VA committee, and our state.